Croatian passport: History

 The first modern Croatian passports were issued from 26 June 1991, after Croatia declared its independence from Yugoslavia.
 The old Yugoslav passports were valid until 25 June 1992.
 Since then, three types of Croatian passports have been issued, all machine-readable and with blue covers.

 The first series was issued from 1991, until the end of 1999.
 It was distinguished by a thick paper cover and by a photo which had been laminated inside the document.
 This passport was printed by a local police station in the town of residence, or by the local embassy or consulate if living abroad.
 This series was in circulation until 31 December 2009, when the last ten-year passport issued expired.

 At the end of 1999, the Croatian Government introduced the new passport.
 New security features similar to those on banknotes have been added with increasing frequency since January 2000.
 Microprinting, holographic images, UV-visible imaging, watermarks and other details have been implemented, particularly on the photo page.
 As well, the photo is now digitally printed directly on the paper (in both standard and UV-reactive ink).
 The new passports were issued in the same way as the old ones, with a difference in printing process.
 All passports are printed in Zagreb, with the issuing wait time up to 30 days.
 They have been issued since 1 January 2000.

 Biometric passport

 From 30 June 2009, the government started issuing new biometric passports in Zagreb.
 Other local police stations started issuing biometric passports on 18 January 2010.
-The embassies or consulates will issue biometric passport from 30 June 2010.
-Non-biometric passports will remain valid until its stated date of expiry.
+The embassies or consulates issued biometric passports from 30 June 2010.
+Non-biometric passports remained valid until the stated date of expiry.

 Croatia was the third country in Europe that started issuing second-generation biometric passports.
 The chip contains two fingerprints and a digital image of the passport holder.